 What’s the perfect travel camera to slip into your pocket?
 The Sony RX100?
 The Ricoh GR?
 Perhaps, even, you are content with the iPhone.
 But what if, instead of slipping your camera in your pocket, you have a camera big enough to climb into — and it’s still classed as a travel cam?

-Brendon is an Exeter-based large format photographer, lecturer and camera builder.
+Brendan is an Exeter-based large format photographer, lecturer and camera builder.
 And what cameras he builds!
 If the Caravan Cam is too portable for your liking, why not try the Shed Cam?
 Or the Shepherd’s Hut Cam?
 Brendan has proved that almost anything can be turned into a camera.

 Back to origins